KennedyClouds/OSCRE/README.md

 * 3D-printed parts
 * Connecting cables

 Within this repository, you will find all of the information needed to purchase parts and build OSCRE.
 Example code to obtain images from the camera are also provided.
-Contributors are welcomed across all fronts ranging from hardware to sofware.
+Contributors are welcomed across all fronts ranging from hardware to software.

 ## Overview of Components and Specifications